 This required doctoral course provides the student with advanced study and direction in research leading to development of the dissertation proposal and completion of the dissertation.
 Students are guided in the application of the fundamentals of scientific writing and criticism.
 All Ph.D. students in nursing are required to take this seminar every term.
-Three hours per month.
+1.5 hours every other week for fourteen weeks.
 1 Course cr